OCR-D/ocr-d.github.io/docs/guide.md

 ### Creating an empty workspace

-To create an empty workspace for you to add files to, use the `workspace init` command
+To create an empty workspace to which you can add files, use the `workspace init` command

 ```sh
 $ ocrd workspace init ws1